mahan-khoshdel/python-library-management/readme.md

 | translators | Translator information |
 | books | Book information |
 | rents | Rental records |
 ---

-# 🔧 Methods Overview
+# Methods Overview

-The `Library` class provides methods for interacting with the database.
+The Library class is a way to work with the database.
+It has methods that let you do things with the data.
 | Entity | Available Methods |
 |---------|-------------------|
 | Author | get_all(), insert(), update(), delete() |